woodfrog/json_parser/README.md

 ## Introduction

 This project contains a JSON parser that transforms a JSON file to a formatted HTML file with colour highlights.
 The structure of the parser follows a top-down approach inspired by the tutorial [How to Implement a Programming Language](http://lisperator.net/pltut/).
-The project is implemented in [Go language](https://golang.org) and requires Go environment to be setup before running the program.
+The project is implemented in [Go language](https://golang.org) and requires Go environment to be set up before running the program.

 ## How To Run